kheller18/data-structures-algorithms/questions/CSS.md

          line-height: 25px;
        }
        ```
-    + `Element Type Selector`: This selector matches one or more HTML elements of the same name.
+    + `Element Type Selector`: matches one or more HTML elements of the same name.
 In the given example, the provided styles will get applied to all the ul elements on the page.
      + ```
         ul {
           line-style: none;
           border: solid 1px #ccc;
         }
        ```
-    + `id Selector`: This selector matches any HTML element that has an `id` attribute with the same value as that of the selector.
+    + `id Selector`: matches any HTML element that has an `id` attribute with the same value as that of the selector.
 In the given example, the provided styles will get applied to all the elements having id as a container on the page.
       + ```
           #container {
             width: 960px;